redmeades/rohan.github.io/_notes/tech/kobo.md

 layout: tech
 date: 2017-09-06
 ---
 I have a [Kobo Aura H20 e-reader](https://au.kobobooks.com/products/kobo-aura-h2o).

 Being waterproof is definitely an advantage - I once had a water-bottle empty itself in my backpack which had the Kobo.
+Any other device would not have survived this.

 ### Adobe Digital Editions